CEDAW at 40: There's still work to do to eliminate discrimination against women

 All States Parties commit to embody the principle of the equality of men and women in their national constitutions or other appropriate legislation if not yet incorporated therein and to ensure, through law and other appropriate means, the practical realization of this principle;

-All but 8 countries in the world have ratified CEDAW.
+All but eight countries in the world have ratified CEDAW.
 Not only has the United States not ratified CEDAW, but it also does not guarantee full equality for women and men in the constitution.
 Equality Now is working at the local and federal level to ratify the Equal Rights Amendment (ERA).
-These efforts include supporting grassroots groups working to ensure that Virginia becomes the 38th and final state necessary to ratify in January 2020, as well as, pushing at the federal level to eliminate the original ratification deadline and enshrine gender equality in the U.S. Constitution.
+These efforts include supporting grassroots groups working to ratify the ERA at the state level, as well as, pushing at the federal level to eliminate the original ratification deadline and enshrine gender equality in the U.S. Constitution.

 Men and women should be equal before the law